Packing cubes inside my carryon suitcase, which I use regularly for my ultra light, carryon-only packing strategy. ©KettiWilhelm2023

 There are no logos or loud designs on their clothes, so they go with everything and look elegant, not dorky.
 And the cuts are simple and classic.
 They work just as well for hiking and biking as for visiting museums and touring cities.
 (I regularly wear them for all of those.)

-Wearing my active merino tank top in the heat of Prague in June, and my merino travel dress in Napa Valley in October.
+Wearing my active merino tank top in the heat of Prague in June, and my merino travel dress during my October trip tasting organic wineries in Napa Valley.

 Pack light toiletries, too.